CodyReichert/awesome-cl/README.md

 ## Lisp parsers

-* [Eclector](https://github.com/fstamour/breeze/) - A portable Common Lisp reader that is highly customizable, can recover from errors and can return concrete syntax trees.
+* [Eclector](https://github.com/s-expressionists/Eclector/) - A portable Common Lisp reader that is highly customizable, can recover from errors and can return concrete syntax trees.
-  * *under active development*
+  * used in tools and libraries but still *under active development*
 * [rewrite-cl](https://github.com/atgreen/rewrite-cl) - Read, modify, and write Common Lisp source code while preserving whitespace and comments.
 MIT. *Built with LLMs*.
 * [cl-sourcery](https://sr.ht/~hajovonta/cl-sourcery/) - Intercepts all standard CL definition forms (defun, defmacro, defclass, defstruct, etc.) to capture and store the exact source as written — including whitespace, comments, and formatting.
 MIT. *Built with LLMs*.